TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-05-why-I-deleted-my-linkedin-account.md

 > As friend of mine Albert once said:
 > "Once you stop learning you start dying."

+I want to try to be better thanks to [limits](https://zenhabits.net/limits/) I set.

 This is the greatest change I took from deleting this account.